cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - grippers pt 2 [link](https://forum.unity.com/threads/need-advice-suggestions-how-best-to-grab-a-rigidbody.41038/)

 - having trouble picking up objects currently, objects tend to go thru the left chopstick for some reasone

+**May 31**
+TODO:
+    - Grippers, grab an object
+    - Debug for no shells!
+    - Seperate VRRotations script to the individual scripts to allow for multiple movement of joints at the same time
+- got basic grabbing, need to clean up.
+- rotations are very buggy at times, soemtimes they lock up. i think i need to split up the rotation script now or monday !!